 Differences between fixed and adjustable rate loans

-You can choose a fixed-rate loan to lock in a low interest rate.
-People choose these types of loans because interest rates are low and they want to lock in at this low rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide more monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at a good rate.
-Call Homewood Mortgage, Inc. at 205-941-1484 to learn more.
+You might choose a fixed-rate loan to lock in a low interest rate.
+People select these types of loans because interest rates are low and they want to lock in the low rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide more consistency in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at a good rate.
+Call Homewood Mortgage, Inc. at 205-941-1484 for details.

 ARMs usually start out at a very low rate that may increase as the loan ages.
-You've probably read about 5/1 or 3/1 ARMs.
-In these loans, the introductory rate is set for three or five years.
-It then adjusts every year.
-These loans are fixed for 3 or 5 years, then adjust after the initial period.
-Loans like this are best for people who expect to move within three or five years.
-These types of ARMs benefit people who plan to sell their house or refinance before the loan adjusts.
+You may have heard about "3/1 ARMs" or "5/1 ARMs".
+In these loans, the initial rate is set for three or five years.
+After this period it adjusts every year.
+These kinds of loans are fixed for 3 or 5 years, then they adjust.
+Loans like this are best for borrowers who expect to move within three or five years.
+These types of adjustable rate loans benefit people who will move before the loan adjusts.

 Have questions about mortgage loans?
 Call us at 205-941-1484.
 It's our job to answer these questions and many others, so we're happy to help!